MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--dbgsettings.md

 Specifies that the target machine and the host machine will use an Ethernet network connection for debugging.
 When this option is used, the **HOSTIP** and **PORT** parameters must be included as well.
 The target computer must have a network adapter that is supported by Debugging Tools for Windows.

 **HOSTIP:**<em>ip</em>
-For network debugging, specifies the IPv4 address of the host debugger.
+For network debugging, specifies the IP address of the host debugger.

 **KEY:**<em>key</em>
 For network debugging, specifies the key with which to encrypt the connection. \[0-9\] and \[a-z\] allowed only.
 Do not specify this parameter if you have specified the **newkey** parameter.